NCI at AACR Virtual Meeting II

 NCI Director's Address

-During his presentation, Dr. Sharpless will discuss NCI’s efforts to address racial inequality in cancer research, the potential long-term impact of COVID-19 on cancer mortality, and NCI’s response to ensuring commitment to sustaining and accelerating progress in cancer research.
-He will share several new studies and funding opportunities that are currently available through NCI - including SARS-CoV-2 Serology research, compassionate use trial of tocilizumab, and the NCCAPS study.
-Finally, Dr. Sharpless will highlight some recent advances that have been made in cancer research.
+During his presentation, Dr. Sharpless discussed NCI’s efforts to address racial inequality in cancer research, the potential long-term impact of COVID-19 on cancer mortality, and NCI’s response to ensuring commitment to sustaining and accelerating progress in cancer research.
+He shared several new studies and funding opportunities that are currently available through NCI - including SARS-CoV-2 Serology research, compassionate use trial of tocilizumab, and the NCCAPS study.
+Finally, Dr. Sharpless highlighted some recent advances that have been made in cancer research.

 NCI Awards and Lectures